Weighted Moving Average (WMA) Explained & Reliability Tested

 The WMA is popular with traders, but our research shows it should be avoided.

-I tested 30 Dow Jones stocks with four Weighted Moving Average (WMA) on 960 years of data, to analyze its success rates and reliability.
+I tested 30 Dow Jones stocks with four Weighted Moving Average (WMA) on 960 years of data to analyze their success rates and reliability.

 The Weighted Moving Average (WMA) is a technical analysis trend indicator that assigns greater significance to recent data points.
 This weighting reduces the inherent lag in moving averages and creates more losing trades.